Railroad Museum

 The Downes family had many years of service to the ATSF Railway.
 Mr Downes’ father, Roy, started work delivering messages at the Topeka General Offices at a very young age and retired 48 years later as Assistant to the System General Manager.
 Two of Mr. Downes’ sons also were employed by the ATSF Railway for a few years.

-The Downes family wishes to thank the Heart of the Heartlands Railroad Club for displaying these models in a proper setting and the Heartlands Railroad Club thanks the Downes family for allowing us to do so.
+The Downes family wishes to thank the Heartlands Railroad Museum for displaying these models in a proper setting and the Heart of the Heartlands Train Club thanks the Downes family for allowing us to do so.